RemondJu/watch-movies/README.md

 ### Database example

-You can import in your own database /back/helpers/watch_movies.sql
+You can import that file in your own database /back/helpers/watch_movies.sql

 ## Launch the project